-- Your home address
+- home address

-- Your home, business, or cellular telephone number
+- home, business, or cellular telephone number

-- Your emergency contact person
+- emergency contact person

 - Custody order

 If parents are going on a trip without taking their child along, a limited power of attorney is advisable and should be left with the guardian.
-This will enable prompt attention for accident or medical problems without complications.
+This will enable prompt attention to accidents or medical problems without complications.